Elia Kazan: HUAC testimony

 When Kazan received an Honorary Academy Award in 1999, the audience was noticeably divided in their reaction, with some, including Jack Nicholson, Nick Nolte, Ed Harris, Ian McKellen, Frank Langella and Amy Madigan, refusing to applaud, and others, such as actors Kathy Bates, Meryl Streep, Karl Malden, Debbie Allen, and Warren Beatty, and producer George Stevens Jr., standing and applauding.
 Stevens speculates on why he, Beatty, and many others in the audience chose to stand and applaud:

 I never discussed it with Warren, but I believe we were both standing for the same reason—out of regard for the creativity, the stamina and the many fierce battles and lonely nights that had gone into the man's twenty motion pictures.

 In an interview for the Associated Press, actor Liam Neeson said: "We are honoring an extraordinary artist.
 Period.
 That's what this evening's about."
 Director Martin Scorsese and actor Robert De Niro presented the award to Kazan, whom he thanked in his acceptance speech.
-He ended by saying: "I want to thank you all very much.
+He ended by saying, "I want to thank you all very much.
 I think I can just slip away."

 In 1982, Orson Welles was asked a question about Kazan at the Cinémathèque française in Paris.
 Welles replied, "Chère mademoiselle, you have chosen the wrong metteur en scène, because Elia Kazan is a traitor.
 He is a man who sold to McCarthy all his companions at a time when he could continue to work in New York at high salary, and having sold all his people to McCarthy, he then made a film called On the Waterfront which was a celebration of the informer."
 While the audience applauded, Welles said, "I have to add that he is a very good director."

 Los Angeles Times film critic Kenneth Turan wrote, "The only criterion for an award like this is the work."
-Kazan was already "denied accolades" from the American Film Institute, and other film critics' associations.
+Kazan had already been "denied accolades" by the American Film Institute and other film critics' associations.
 According to Mills, "It's time for the Academy to recognize this genius", adding that "We applauded when the great Chaplin finally had his hour."
 In response, Joseph McBride, former vice president of the Los Angeles Film Critics Association, claimed that an honorary award recognizes "the totality of what he represents, and Kazan's career, post 1952, was built on the ruin of other people's careers."
 In subsequent interviews, Kazan explained some of the early events that made him decide to become a friendly witness, most notably in relation to the Group Theatre, which he called his first "family", and the "best thing professionally" that ever happened to him: